awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

 # Create an AWS CodeCommit Repository<a name="how-to-create-repository"></a>

-Use AWS CLI or the CodeCommit console to create an empty CodeCommit repository\.
-If you use the AWS CLI to create a CodeCommit repository, you can add tags to the repository as part of creating it\.
+Use the AWS CodeCommit console or the AWS Command Line Interface \(AWS CLI\) to create an empty CodeCommit repository\.
 To add tags to a respository after you create it, see [Add a Tag to a Repository](how-to-tag-repository-add.md)\.

-These instructions are written with the assumption that you have already completed the steps in [Setting Up ](setting-up.md)\.
+These instructions assume that you have completed the steps in [Setting Up ](setting-up.md)\.

 **Note**
 Depending on your usage, you might be charged for creating or accessing a repository\.
 For more information, see [Pricing](http://aws.amazon.com/codecommit/pricing) on the CodeCommit product information page\.